Textovortex/The-Scary-Story/README.md

 -------------------------------------------

+#### Linux Dependencies:

 If you get any errors while installing the requirements, try upgrading pip then installing using the following command.

 pip install --upgrade pip setuptools

+The simpleaudio module also needs other dependencies which need to be installed using the following command.

+sudo apt-get install -y python3-dev libasound2-dev

 -------------------------------------------